danapplepine51/danapplepine51.github.io/index.md

 ## Hello!!
 Hi.
 I'm Min Hoi(Daniel) Song.
 I'm a research scientist(intern) at the Korea Institute of Science and Technology(KIST) .
 My current research interest is understanding human and interaction between human and computer via computer vision and graphics.
+I'm also interested in performing real-time with shallow network and limited computing power.

 ## My Project
 Here are some of my projects!!